 |Sold By||Ralphsters Spores, Sporeworks, Sporeslab, Lil Shop of Spores|

 Not only does the Teonancatl strain have a rich history that makes it popular among magic mushroom users and growers, but it also has an unusually high potency that makes it a common choice for both.
 As with all magic mushroom strains, the Teonancatl strain’s potency varies based on how it’s grown, and there will be natural variances in potency between samples as well.

-Since there are no entries for this strain in the most recent Psilocybin Cup, we can only rely on trip reports to gauge the average potency.
+Since there are no entries for this strain in any of the past 4 Psilocybin Cups, we can only rely on trip reports to gauge the average potency.
 Most users note that this strain is incredibly strong, not quite rivaling the Penis Envy strain, but close.

-Given the average magic mushroom potency of between 0.5 and 1.2% tryptamine content by weight, we can reasonably assume based on reports that the Teonancatl strain averages somewhere between 1.25% and 1.5%.
+Given the average magic mushroom potency lies somewhere between 0.5% and 0.9% tryptamine content by weight, we can reasonably assume, based on reports, that the Teonancatl strain averages somewhere between 1% and 2%.

 Where to Buy Teonancatl Shroom Spores

 If you live in the United States, you should be able to purchase these genetics from Ralphster’s Spores, which is believed to be one of the first vendors that offered it.
 You can also commonly find it on Spores 101.

 If you live in Canada, Sporeslab is your best bet, as it carried this strain as of this writing.

 Magic mushroom growers or users in Europe might have difficulty finding this South American strain.
 You can check Kosmic Kitchen, Viking Spore, and The Magic Mushroom Shop, although there’s no guarantee that you’ll find it.